retro16/acsi2stm/doc/protocols.md

 #### GemDrive variant: status byte with parameter

 GemDrive uses status bytes as reverse commands in hook mode.
-Commands 0x80 to 0x8a transmit a 4 bytes long parameter in fast mode (without waiting for IRQ):
+Some commands transmit a 4 bytes long parameter in fast mode (without waiting for IRQ):

          __      _                           ___
     IRQ    |____| |_________________________|